LandSandBoat/lsb-wiki/How-to-script-a-Mob.md

 -- When a Mob dies
--- NOTE: Called once for every member of the killing alliance entity.onMobDeath = function(mob, player, isKiller) end
+-- NOTE: Called once for every member of the killing alliance entity.onMobDeath = function(mob, player, optParams) end

 -- When a Mob despawns